DevLeonardoCommunity/github-stats/README.md

 The goal of this project isn't the outcome itself but rather the process of building it, together!
 As a resul we'll end up having a nice tool to showcase our GitHub contributions and a project we can use as reference when we need to implement something similar in other projects.

+Instructions on how to run the app locally can be found in [CONTRIBUTING.md](./CONTRIBUTING.md).

 Thanks for reading and happy coding!